161250197/advanced_algorithm_oj/advanced_algorithm/19/1-15/README.md

 ## Description

-Given an array of N distinct elementsA[ ], find the minimum number of swaps required to sort the array.Your are required to complete the function which returns an integer denoting the minimum number of swaps, required to sort the array.
+Given an array of N distinct elements A[ ], find the minimum number of swaps required to sort the array.Your are required to complete the function which returns an integer denoting the minimum number of swaps, required to sort the array.

 ## Input